jekor/fsrest/README.markdown

 The first argument to the executable (`$1`) is the name of the resource (`restful-api-design`).
 The second argument is the filename corresponding to the representation (`text.html`).

-What about PUT and existing resources?
+What about PUT for existing resources?
 You might implement editing of the comments from the earlier example with PUT.
 So, to replace the content that was created by the earlier POST, you could:

 ```
-$ curl -X PUT -H 'Content-Type: text/plain' -d 'First post!' http://yoursite/comments/1
+$ curl -X PUT -H 'Content-Type: text/plain' -d 'First post!' http://localhost/comments/1
 ```

-Again, place a `PUT` script in the comment's resource directory:
+Again, place a `PUT` script in the comment resource's parent directory:

 ```
-$ echo > comments/1/PUT
+$ cat > comments/PUT
-#!/usr/bin/env bash
+#!/usr/bin/env bash -e
 mkdir -p $1
 cat > $1/$2
 ^D
-$ chmod +x comments/1/PUT
+$ chmod +x comments/PUT
 ```

 Note that the `PUT` script is identical in these simple cases but your `PUT` program might restrict the content type that each is allowed to have and do additional validation and transformation before storing the representation to the filesystem.